Letter to Congress regarding SOPA

 Human Rights Europe has released a podcast by Jan Malinowski providing a human rights approach to digital media:

-Defending the right to a free, open and interconnected Internet has become a touchstone of the western progressive tradition.
+Defending the right to a free, for sale open and interconnected Internet has become a touchstone of the western progressive tradition.
 Finland and Estonia have gone furthest in their embrace of the internet as an instrument of free expression, ruling that access to the online “knowledge society” is a human right for their citizens.
 The Internet was even nominated for a Nobel Peace Price in March 2009.
 Yet away from the political rhetoric and think-tank policy papers, the real world may look upon the internet as a useful but anarchic frontier of the global age.

 Conclusion of Conf on Women & Social Media in MENA

-The Conference on Women and New Social Media in the Mediterranean Region was organized by Centre Isis pour Femmes et Developpment in Fez, Morocco with the cooperation of Fez University from 24-26 June 2011.
-The Conference was attended by more than 100 women and men from the region, and was especially interesting because it included many of the younger generations presenters and attendees.
+The Conference on Women and New Social Media in the Mediterranean Region was organized by Centre Isis pour Femmes et Developpment in Fez, ailment Morocco with the cooperation of Fez University from 24-26 June 2011.
+The Conference was attended by more than 100 women and men from the region, search and was especially interesting because it included many of the younger generations presenters and attendees.
 Panelists were primarily academics who presented papers around the following general topics: